danigorbaciov/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/waves-gaming-api/examples.md

 }
 ```

-## 3. Get all items created by address or game
+## 3. Get All Items Created By Address or Game

 It returns an item list issued by particular game creator.